 VECT-HORUS is a biotechnology company founded in 2005 by Alexandre Tokay, CEO, and Dr. Michel Khrestchatisky, Scientific Counsel.
-The Company developed inventions and technologies derived from the BBB and Neuroinflammation Team and the UMR7259-NICN laboratory previously directed by Michel Khrestchatisky that has now become the UMR7051-Neurophysiopathology Institute (INP).
-VECT-HORUS has established a long-term highly efficient collaboration with the NICN laboratory and is now member of the INP in the context of a “Laboratoire Commun de Recherche (LCR)” as the basis for a solid academic-industry partnership.
+The Company develops inventions and technologies derived from the BBB and Neuroinflammation Team in the Institute of NeuroPhysiopathology (INP-UMR7051) directed by Dr. Michel Khrestchatisky.
+VECT-HORUS has established a long-term highly efficient collaboration with the BBB and Neuroinflammation Team and is now member of the INP in the context of a “Laboratoire Commun de Recherche (LCR)” as the basis for a solid academic-industry partnership.
 VECT-HORUS has also interactions with other academic laboratories in Marseille (INT, CERIMED, CRCM, ICR etc.), and Paris region (CEA Saclay, Inserm Paris etc.).
 The company has established a number of research partnerships with biothechnology and pharma companies.
-With 28 employees, 26 of whom are scientists, VECT-HORUS develops 5 research platforms including Genetic Engineering and Vector discovery and optimization, Cellular Models (in vitro rodent and human BBB models), Chemistry / Medicinal Chemistry, Cancer and Pharmacology.
-Since its inception, VECT-HORUS has raised over €20 M, including €15 M from private investors and €5 M through various types of public funding (grants and subsidies in collaborative research programs financed by OSEO, FUI, ANR, Research Tax Credit etc.).
+With 28 employees, 26 of whom are scientists, VECT-HORUS develops its expertise around research platforms including the discovery and chemical optimization of vectors, the development and production of conjugates via chemistry or genetic engineering approaches, in vitro BBB models based on endothelial cells from rodents or human, derived from iPSc, Oncology and Pharmacology.
+Since its inception, VECT-HORUS has raised over €22 M, including €14 M from private investors and €8 M through various types of public funding (grants and subsidies in collaborative research programs financed by OSEO, FUI, ANR, Research Tax Credit etc.).